hund030/TeamsFx_Wiki_review/Available-actions-in-Teams-Toolkit.md

 ```
   - uses: aadApp/update
     with:
-      manifestTemplatePath: ./aad.manifest.template.json # Required.
+      manifestPath: ./aad.manifest.template.json # Required.
 Relative path to teamsfx folder.
 Environment variables in manifest will be replaced before apply to AAD app.
       outputFilePath : ./build/aad.manifest.${{TEAMSFX_ENV}}.json # Required.
 Relative path to teamsfx folder.
 This action will output the final AAD manifest used to update AAD app to this path.
 ```